Baqend/guide/src/index.md

 }
 ```

-When
-How to abort

-what happens on error

 # Persistence

-The Baqend SDK internally tracks the state of all living entity instances and there attributes.
+The Baqend SDK internally tracks the state of all living entity instances and their attributes.
 If an attribute of an
 entity is changed, the entity will be marked as dirty.
-Only dirty entities will be send back to the baqend while calling
+Only dirty entities will be send back to the Baqend while calling
 `save()` or `update()`.
-Also the collections and embedded objects of an entity will be tracked the same way and marks the
+Also the collections and embedded objects of an entity will be tracked the same way and mark the
 owning entity as dirty on modifications.
 ```js
 DB.Todo.load('Todo1').then(function(todo) {